 A neighbourhood plan is a new type of planning document, created as part of the Government's new approach to planning by the Localism Act 2011, to allow local communities to have a direct influence on shaping what goes on in their areas.
-The Blunsdon East Neighbourhood Plan ("BENP") must comply with higher levels of planning policy, the National Planning Policy Framework, as revised February 2019 ("NPPF") and the adopted Swindon Borough Council Local Plan 2026 ("SBCLP 2026").
+The Blunsdon East Neighbourhood Plan ("BENP") must comply with higher levels of planning policy, the National Planning Policy Framework, as revised February 2019 ("NPPF") and the adopted Swindon Borough Council Local Plan 2026 ("SBCLP 2026"), referred to as the 'Development Plan' in this plan.